microsoft/fluentui/specs/Slots.md

 ### Renders props via `children` function

-Slots can be deeply customized via `children` function that behave similarly to [Render Props pattern](https://reactjs.org/docs/render-props.html) in React:
+Slots can be deeply customized without ignoring the original content by using `children` as a function that behave similarly to [Render Props pattern](https://reactjs.org/docs/render-props.html) in React:

 ```jsx
 <Button